I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice-createioqueue.md

 <a href="..\wudfddi\nn-wudfddi-iqueuecallbackiostop.md">IQueueCallbackIoStop</a>

 The framework also calls <b>QueryInterface</b> on the supplied <b>IUnknown</b> interface to determine if the driver supports the <a href="..\wudfddi\nn-wudfddi-iqueuecallbackstatechange.md">IQueueCallbackStateChange</a> interface.
 The driver's queue callback object can optionally implement and indicate support of <b>IQueueCallbackStateChange</b> only for a manual queue.
 The driver's queue callback object must not implement and indicate support of <b>IQueueCallbackStateChange</b> for a sequential or parallel queue.

-For a code example of how to use the <b>CreateIoQueue</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558899">IWDFDriver::CreateDevice</a>.

 ## Requirements
 | &nbsp; | &nbsp; |